snowflakedb/snowpark-checkpoints/README.md

 # snowpark-checkpoints
 Snowpark Python / Spark Migration Testing Tools

+## TODO
+- create a spark-pipeline side pandera schema collector
+- create a snowpark-pipeline side for using generated schemas from spark side
+- clearly distinguish between schema-validation mode and parallel execution mode
+- add the streamlit app

 ## check_with_spark Decorator
 The `check_with_spark` decorator will convert any Snowpark DataFrame arguments to a function, sample, and convert them to PySpark DataFrames